gergelyke/nightwatch-vrt/README.md

 ## Description

-Nightwatch VRT extends [nightwatch.js](http://nightwatchjs.org/) with an assertion that captures a screenshot of a DOM element identified by a selector and compares the screenshot against a baseline screenshot.
+Nightwatch VRT extends [nightwatch.js](http://nightwatchjs.org/) with an assertion that captures a screenshot of the body and compares the screenshot against a baseline screenshot.
 If the baseline screenshot does not exist, it will be created the first time you run the test and the assertion will pass.

 ## Configuration

 Include the following sections in the `nightwatch` [configuration file](http://nightwatchjs.org/gettingstarted#settings-file)

-#### Custom commands and assertions
+### Custom commands and assertions

 Register `nightwatch-vrt`'s assertion and commands: